USDA Loans: How They Work, Benefits, & Eligibility

 What Is a USDA Loan?

-USDA Rural Development home loans are mortgages for homes that are located in designated rural areas.
+USDA rural development home loans (RD loans) are mortgages for homes that are located in designated rural areas.
 These loans are guaranteed by the United States Department of Agriculture (USDA), which is why you are able to secure one without a down payment.
 However, the home loan itself may be provided by a mortgage lender.

 USDA Direct vs. Guaranteed Loans

-• USDA Direct Loans: In other cases, the home loan is issued directly through the USDA.
-While this might sound like the simpler solution because it comes directly from the source, there are actually quite a few restrictions for this option—including that you are very-low income and unable to obtain financing anywhere else.
+- USDA Direct Loans: USDA direct loans are issued directly through the USDA.
+While this might sound like the simpler solution because it comes directly from the source, there are actually quite a few restrictions for USDA direct loans, including that you are very-low income and unable to obtain financing anywhere else.
+USDA direct loans also come with regional loan limits, unlike USDA guaranteed loans.

 While there are limitations, many homes fall into the requirements that the USDA sets.
 You can purchase a few different kinds of property by using a USDA loan, including:

 USDA home loans cannot be used for investment properties or other income-producing properties.
-Additionally, you cannot apply a USDA home loan to a secondary residence or rental or vacation homes
+Additionally, you cannot use a USDA loan to buy a second home or vacation home.
+If you’re interested in purchasing an investment property, take a look at the investment property loans we currently offer.

 USDA Loan Benefits